mgj/fetcher/README.md

 // Try our hardest to give you *some* response for a given url.
 // If an url has been recently created or updated we get the response from the local cache.
 // If an url has NOT recently been created or updated we try to update
 // the response from the network.
-If that fails we try to use preloaded data.
+// If we cannot get the url from the network, and no cached data is available, we try to use preloaded data.
 IUrlCacheInfo response = await fetcher.Fetch(url);
 ```